sarah-you/c0323-code-solutions/javascript-this/javascript-this-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is `this` in JavaScript? implicit parameter of all JS functions;
+- What is `this` in JavaScript? the calling object; implicit parameter of all JS functions;

-- What does it mean to say that `this` is an "implicit parameter"? it is available in a function's code block even if it was not defined as a parameter or declared as a variable;
+- What does it mean to say that `this` is an "implicit parameter"? it is available within a function's code block even if it was not defined as a parameter or declared as a variable;

 - _When_ is the value of `this` determined in a function; **call time** or **definition time**? call time;